wrynearson/jekyll-klise/_posts/2020-07-14-geneva-genova.md

 Francesco and I had met through our shared masters program in Geneva in the autumn of 2019, and instantly began thinking of outdoor excursions to do in our vicinity.
 While we both enjoy hiking and skiing, Francesco's main outdoor calling is cycling.
 I've always been comfortable on a bike, and had completed an ill-prepared but thoroughly enjoyable monthlong trip across the North Island of New Zealand in 2014, but had never considered myself a cyclist.
 Heck, the closest thing I had ever owned to a road bike was a single speed / fixie Schwinn with drop handlebars during my undergraduate studies.

 Francesco, on the other hand, was more at home on the saddle.
-Having grown up in Genova, Liguria :it: , he had gone on several trips with his cycling uncle during his formative years, and had some time riding on carbon fiber under his belt.
+Having grown up in Genova, Liguria, he had gone on several trips with his cycling uncle during his formative years, and had some time riding on carbon fiber under his belt.
 Being in Switzerland after all, famously home to not only beautiful mountain passes and lush landscapes, but also perfectly paved roads, cycling was definitely on his list of things to do there.

 In March, after COVID-19 restrictions came into effect essentially freeing the roads of cars, plus a few fun but excruciating rides on my piece of crap city bike, I upgraded to a house-brand aluminum bike, and our training began.
 Or so we realized in hindsight, since really we just started riding frequently around the *Grand Genève* region.
 Our weekly rides of several dozen kilometers quickly turned into longer and thrice-weekly rides which ventured into neighboring *canton Vaud*.
 Little did I know that Francesco was going almost daily.